Morpeth, Northumberland: Church of England

 The ancient Church of England parish church of Morpeth is St Mary's at High Church, which was the main Anglican place of worship in the area until the 1840s.
-The church is mostly in the 14th century style.
-The grave of Emily Wilding Davison lies in St Mary's graveyard.
+The church is mostly in the 14th-century style.
+The grave of the suffragette Emily Wilding Davison lies in St Mary's graveyard.

-In 1843, a public meeting was called to address the lack of attendance at the church, and it was found that the walk to the current church, then on the southern edge of the town, was too much for many of the parishioners.
-From this meeting, it was decided to build a new church in the town centre and accordingly, the church of St James the Great was consecrated for worship on 15 October 1846.
-Benjamin Ferrey designed the church in a "Neo-Norman" style, based on the 12th century Monreale Cathedral, Sicily.
+In 1843 a public meeting was called to address the lack of attendance at the church, and it was found that the walk to the current church, then on the southern edge of the town, was too much for many of the parishioners.
+As a result of this meeting it was decided to build a new church in the town centre and accordingly the church of St James the Great was consecrated for worship on 15 October 1846.
+Benjamin Ferrey designed the church in a "Neo-Norman" style, based on the 12th-century Monreale Cathedral, Sicily.

-A third parish church, St Aidan's, was founded as a mission church in 1957, located on the Stobhill estate on the south-east of the town.
+A third parish church, St Aidan's, was founded as a mission church in 1957, on the Stobhill estate on the south-east of the town.

 Roman Catholic Church

 Morpeth's Roman Catholic Church, St Robert of Newminster Church, was built off Oldgate on land adjacent to Admiral Lord Collingwood's house.
 It was consecrated on 1 August 1850 by the Right Reverend William Hogarth, Bishop of Samosata (later Bishop of Hexham).
-Collingwood House is now the presbytery (residence) for the priest in charge of the Church.
+Collingwood House is now the presbytery (residence) for the priest in charge.